almata/design-resources/README.md

 ---

-# 🖥 Tutorials

-### GIMP

-* [GIMP Tutorial: Create an eSports Team Logo (2018)](https://www.youtube.com/watch?v=rvgvUqg-iGs) 🏷 In this tutorial, you'll learn how to create a professional looking team logo that can be used for eSports teams like Overwatch, Dota 2, Call of Duty, StarCraft, World of Warcraft, League of Legends, Major League Gaming, Smite, Heroes of the Storm, and more!

-### Video production

-* [Learn Light and Sound with Curtis Judd](https://www.youtube.com/user/curtisjudd/playlists) 🏷 Learn lighting and sound for video with a new video every week covering lighting, sound, and camera gear for producing better video and film.

----

 # 📊 Data visualization

 Data visualization is the graphic representation of data.
 It involves producing images that communicate relationships among the represented data to viewers of the images.
 This communication is achieved through the use of a systematic mapping between graphic marks and data values in the creation of the visualization.
 This mapping establishes how data values will be represented visually, determining how and to what extent a property of a graphic mark, such as size or color, will change to reflect changes in the value of a datum.
 [Source: [Wikipedia](https://en.wikipedia.org/wiki/Data_visualization)]